The Human Truth Foundation

 q=185.

-Brazil comes 12nd-worst in the world regarding annual meat consumption per person.
+Brazil ranks 12th-worst in the world in terms of reducing annual meat consumption per person.

 2.7.
 Green Future Index